dev-sumanta/dsmlai/README.md

-# Code examples for workshop on introductory pytho, machine learning and artificial intelligence
+# Code examples for workshop on introductory python, machine learning and artificial intelligence
 # Specifically, topics covered:
 #### Introduction to Python
 #### Numpy, Pandas and Matplotlilb Visualization